socialatm/knowledge-base/README.md

 # knowledge-base
-Thing we use that are not specific to a single repository
+Thing we use that are not specific to one repository